-COURSE GOALS
+COURSE DESCRIPTION

-This course is intended for those interested in learning how brands are developed and managed as strategic assets.
+This course is designed for those interested in learning how brands are developed and managed as strategic assets.
 The course uses cases and a brand audit project to expose students to the challenges commonly faced by brand managers.
-Topics include assessing brand meaning, brand positioning, brand analytics, evaluating brand extensions, assessing brand strength, defending premier brands, and brand repositioning.
-The course is focused on industry best practices and is aimed at developing your ability as a manager and decision maker.
+Topics include assessing brand meaning, brand positioning, evaluating brand extensions, assessing profitability, assessing brand strength, and brand repositioning.
+The course is focused on exposing you to industry best practices and developing your ability as a manager and decision maker.